“You do the “doing” part of facilitation well; you have to work on centring and entering the conversation”, my manager told me some time ago.

 - Do yoga or stretching while breathing fully.

-- Speak affirmations to yourself to make the life you want vivid in the present.
+- Speak affirmations to make the life you want vivid in the present.